 - Why did I lose ad visibility in November despite increasing my budget?

 Historical performance data is particularly valuable for bid optimization.
-Using the data and the context of your past performance, automated bidding platforms can infer future performance and make necessary changes to maximize business value.
+Using the data and context of your past performance, automated bidding platforms infer future performance and make changes to maximize business value.

 Full Automation Capabilities